aduong/slab-search/design.md

     published_at TIMESTAMP,
     updated_at TIMESTAMP,
-    archived_at TIMESTAMP,        -- NULL if not archived synced_at TIMESTAMP NOT NULL  -- When we last synced this doc -- embedding field added in Phase 2 for semantic search );
+    archived_at TIMESTAMP,        -- NULL if not archived synced_at TIMESTAMP NOT NULL, -- When we last synced this doc embedding BLOB                -- Phase 2: 768 floats × 4 bytes = 3KB per doc
+);

 -- Indexes for common query patterns